 The compatible MacBook Air SDD timeline is most complex.
 As the 1st Macs to feature solid-state storage, it has transitioned from 1.8" ATA-IDE to 1.8" SATA I, then II, then III, then onto custom-pinout M.2 SATA modules, to the more recent M.2 PCIe modules.

-iMac Compatible SSD'sWhite Plastic iMac's - both G5 and Intel used 3.5" SATA interface drives.
+iMac Compatible SSD'sWhite Plastic iMac's - both G5 and Intel used full-size 3.5" SATA interface drives.
 Thick bodied Aluminum iMac's used full-size SATA drives as well.
 However with the ultra-Slim Aluminum iMac, Apple moved towards 2.5" laptop size SATA hard drives with (optionally) a custom SATA SSD module.
-We recommend complete iMac drive upgrade kits specific to your model with the proper tools and other things needed to complete the drive swap.
+We recommend complete iMac drive upgrade kits specific to your model with the proper tools and other things needed to safely complete the drive swap.

 Complete SSD Drive Swap Kits

-Mac mini Compatible SSD'sFor Intel CPU based Mac minis, a 2.5 inch SATA SSD is the right choice, for older G4 Mac mini's you want an IDE-ATA interface 2.5" laptop size drive for upgrading.
+Mac mini Compatible SSD'sFor Intel CPU based Mac minis, a 2.5 inch SATA SSD is generally the right choice, for older G4 Mac mini's you want an IDE-ATA interface 2.5" laptop size drive for upgrading.

 Mac Pro Compatible SSD'sThe Mac Pro cylinder models use a custom pinout PCIe SSD module.
 There aren't many aftermarket Apple compatible SSD upgrade options.
 OWC/MacSales is your best bet, followed by MCE which supplies larger, factory original Apple PCIe modules in larger capacities than your Mac Pro came with.